bczerwin/RenalModeling/README.md

 # RenalModeling

--------------------HumanRenalModel-------------------
+-------------------SteadyStateHumanRenalModel-------------------

-This includes all the files necessary to simulate GFR (glomerular filtration rate) and UO (urine output rate) for a human kidney based on the scaling of several parameters.
+This includes all the files necessary to simulate the steady-state human kidney model to calculate GFR (glomerular filtration rate) and UO (urine output rate) based on the scaling of several parameters.

 Scripts beginning with 'ex_' are example simulations that can be done with this code.